PHILADELPHIA (CBS News) — Federal and local authorities are investigating after an explosion rocked Center City early Tuesday morning.

-The victim was transported to Jefferson Hospital after suffering to both hands, face and upper body.
+The victim was transported to Jefferson Hospital after suffering injuries to both hands, face and upper body.
 He’s listed in stable condition.

-“All of the other mailed packages that we initially thought were have been cleared,” Small said.
+“All of the other mailed packages that we initially thought were suspicious have been cleared,” Small said.
 “There no thereat now of anything else exploding.”

 Sources say police are talking to the victim and his partner and looking at everything, including the possibility of this being a hate crime.